Learn about actual and potential costs

 How risky is the supply chain?

 Methanol suppliers face a moderate level of supply chain risk on average.
 The primary input in the production of methanol, natural gas, is highly volatile in both price and supply.
-Natural gas processors face significant risks because operations can take years to establish and reach full capacity production levels.
+Natural gas processors face significant risks because operations can take years to establish.
 In addition to the cost of starting a project,...
 Subscribe to learn more.